Skip to main content

 Division 9 of the California Public Resources Code defines the basic framework for the organization, operation, and roles and responsibilities of RCDs and the Board of Directors that govern them.

-Today, RCDs are also challenged with greater diversity as the management of whole watersheds assumes a higher level of priority in resource conservation goals.
-RCD’s work is in coordination with other local, state and federal agencies to apply a broad range of solutions to resource problems.
-At the present time almost every county in the United States is included in the boundaries of a conservation district, there are currently 97 districts in California.
+Today, RCD's continue to support farmers, ranchers, forest landowners in protecting, conserving and managing their natural resources.
+RCD’s work is in coordination with other local, state and federal agencies to apply a broad range of conservation practices to resource problems.
+To this day nearly every county in the United States is included in the boundaries of a conservation district, there are currently 97 districts in California.

 Organization of the Colusa County RCD

 Originally Colusa County had two Districts that were voluntarily organized by landowners.
 The Stonyford Resource Conservation District (Western portion of Colusa County) was formed in 1956 and the Colusa Resource Conservation District (Eastern Colusa County) was organized in 1959.
 In 1996 the two separate districts merged to better serve the needs of Colusa County, becoming the Colusa County RCD (CCRCD).
 The District is governed by a seven-member board that is made up of local landowners and managers that are familiar with the needs and conditions of Colusa County.
 The Directors serve without pay and are appointed to four year terms of office by the Colusa County Board of Supervisors.
-The purpose of the Board is to identify resource concerns within Colusa County, representing soil, water, and wildlife conservation interests of rural landowners and managers requesting assistance.
-The USDA Natural Resource Conservation Service provides technical assistance for the District’s projects.
+The purpose of the Board is to identify resource concerns within Colusa County, representing conservation interests of rural landowners and managers.

 CCRCD’s Natural Resource Priorities: